It's a 38 foot mobile science laboratory – and creative space – complete with the latest technologies.

 Middle School Surface Explorations

 The STEM Explorer middle school programs are called “Surface Explorations”.
 These programs are designed to fit into the standard 50-60 minute class period.
-Teachers may choose from the following STEM modules:
+The following activities are being offered for the 2019-20 school year:

 3D Printing: Visitors to the STEM Explorer experience first hand the creation of 3D printed parts on our state-of-the-art Stratasys Dimension printer.